butoxors/SteamTradeChecker/README.md

 ***'cookies.cfg'*** contain cookie from active Steam session; this needed to auto-accepting trade offers

 ***'key.cfg'*** contain API Key to your Steam account.
-If you don't know how it's, go to <https://steamcommunity.com/dev/apikey> link, and copy or generate your personal API Key;`
+If you don't know how it's, go to <https://steamcommunity.com/dev/apikey> link, and copy or generate your personal API Key;
+---
 If you need change location your folders, you can  rewrite paths on ***'Config.cs'*** file.

 if you don't know how extract cookies, you can setup some extension to your browser like [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=ru), if you use Chrome browser.